 Mastery through Play: How to Love Your Work

-I sent it out to a couple of companies that looked fun but my mind remained fixed on the Flexbox question.
-At work the next day I decided to cowboy up and build that dang form.
+I sent it out to a couple of companies that looked fun to work for but my mind remained fixed on the Flexbox question.
+At work the next day I decided to cowboy up and get the form over with.
 The company had recently - finally - dropped IE9 support (enterprise amiright?) so I tackled it with Flexbox, scoring some more traffic/ad revenue for the css-tricks guys.
 After trying random, failing combinations of

 flex-direction.
 These zombies are coming from the south, so set your crossbow to

-flex-direction: column”.
-The people I helped were loving this way of thinking about Flexbox, and convinced me to create a little tutorial on it.
+The people I helped loved this way of thinking about Flexbox.
+They convinced me to create a little tutorial on it.
 Flexbox Zombies was born.

 It started as what I now consider a prototoype.
 A simple text-based email sequence with some codepen exercises that looked like this:

-To date over 11,000 people have signed up and learned Flexbox with me, and on Monday I’m launching my first paid course - Grid Critters - to give people mastery over CSS Grid layout.
+To date over 17,000 people have signed up and learned Flexbox with me.
+After shipping Flexbox Zombies I announced a preorder for my first paid game - Grid Critters - to give people mastery over CSS Grid layout.